angular/angular/aio/content/guide/view-encapsulation.md

 ## Mixing encapsulation modes

-It is not recommended to mix components that use different view encapsulation, but where it is necessary you should be aware of how the component styles will interact.
+Avoid mixing components that use different view encapsulation.
+Where it is necessary, you should be aware of how the component styles will interact.

 - The styles of components with `ViewEncapsulation.Emulated` are added to the `<head>` of the document, making them available throughout the application, but are "scoped" so they only affect elements within the component's template.